FrancescaSrc/AIND-VUI-Capstone/README.md

 The model is trained for at least 20 epochs, the loss values are saved in `model_4.pickle` and the trained weights for the model specified in `bidirectional_rnn_model` are stored in `model_4.h5`.

 #### Final Model
-The final model is trained for at least 20 epochs, the loss values are saved in , with the following architecture:   	|
+The final model has the following architecture:   	|
-Results: The best architecture tested so far is:

 - 1 convolutional layer with batch normalization layer
 - 1 bidirectional layer with a GRU cell, dropout rate of 0.5 followed batch normalization layer